 IF YOU PREFER SUSHI TO PIZZA,ORGANIC food to processed, or vegetables to meat, you’re in luck.
 Long gone are the campus dining days of your parents’ generation, the one-meal-fits-all cafeteria-style food (Meatloaf, anyone?).
 Like restaurants, grocery stores and food chains, college campuses have responded to the country’s current food trends and more conscious eating habits.

-MORE CHOICESOne thing's for sure—when it comes to eating on campus, you have options: from more standard cafeterias to food-court-style dining to grab-and-go convenience stores.
-But more important are the choices you'll have once you sit down to eat.!
+One thing’s for sure—when it comes to eating on campus, you have options: from more standard cafeterias to food-court-style dining to grab-and-go convenience stores.
+But more important are the choices you’ll have once you sit down to eat!

 Schools have broadened their dining offerings to suit pretty much everyone, incorporating vegetarian and vegan options, kosher and ethnic food, franchise fast food and, as always, Starbucks.
 Colleges also accommodate dietary restrictions and food allergies.

 For example, the dining program at UCLA offers healthier choices like whole grains, locally grown foods, organic options and fewer trans fats.
 At the University of Miami, you can choose from sushi, Hispanic-Caribbean food or a glatt-kosher deli, among other offerings.
 And in the food court at Nova Southeastern University (FL), choices include Papa John’s Pizza, Einstein Bros.
 Bagels and Subway.
 The school even supplies fresh fruit vending machines.

 In addition, dining services departments are starting to provide coffee shops—where students can study—in libraries and other areas on campus.